“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Buddy scooped up some feed for Pippen.
 The horse munched angrily from his hand.
 Buddy laughed to himself as he remembered Uncle Walt dragging the wayward preteen back to the ranch house to nurse the wound.

-“I had mind to aim straight up your ass, son,” Walt had groaned, “but since I wasn’t going to see you spitting bullets I figured, what’s the point?”
+“I have mind to aim straight up your ass, boy,” The Cappy had groaned when he learned what had happened, “but since I wasn’t going to see you spitting bullets I figured, what’s the point?”

 The air rifle had done enough damage.
 Buddy was rubbing the fleshy part of his left ass cheek.
-Walt was a cousin to the The Cappy.
+Teddy was a favourite of the The Cappy.
 He was a prominent figure in Buddy’s life.
 He was the father when The Cappy himself was rarely around.
-Buddy suspected Walt was even banging his Mama but there was no proof of that.
-Buddy liked Walt.
-Walt knew how to get shit done.

 He thought of Julia.
 Now those thoughts were stirring.
 Wait a minute … Wasn’t there naked paintings of her somewhere?
 An immediate check ensued.